 During the process of administering a trust, trustees face many responsibilities.
 One such responsibility is to manage and safeguard trust assets.
 These assets include checks received in the name of the trust.
-As the trustee, it is crucial that the check be properly deposited and accurate records kept.
+Trustees are responsible for depositing trust checks during administration.

 4 Steps for Dealing With a Check Made Out to the Trust During Trust Administration